oreopie/hydro-interpretive-dl/README.md

 ### Overview

-The code demonstrates how to interpret LSTM-based hydrological models through the use of expected gradients and additive decomposition methods, as developed in our paper "***Uncovering flooding mechanisms across the contiguous United States through interpretive deep learning on representative catchments***" (submitted to a journal).
+The code demonstrates how to interpret LSTM-based hydrological models through the use of expected gradients and additive decomposition methods, as described in paper

-**Note: some codes will be made available upon the acceptance of the paper.**
+Jiang, S., Zheng, Y., Wang, C., & Babovic, V. (2021). **Uncovering flooding mechanisms across the contiguous United States through interpretive deep learning on representative catchments**. *Water Resources Research*, 57, e2021WR030185. https://doi.org/10.1029/2021WR030185

 Please refer to the file [LICENSE](/LICENSE) for the license governing this code.